Coronavirus

 Definition

 Coronaviruses are a family of viruses.
-Infection with these viruses can cause mild to moderate respiratory illnesses, such as the common cold.
+Infection with these viruses generally causes mild to moderate respiratory illnesses, such as the common cold.
 Some coronaviruses cause severe illness that can lead to pneumonia, and even death.

 Alternative Names